ian-andrich/StorageCombinatorsPython/README.md

 If we do this, we wind up with Storage Combinators, as detailed by Marcel Weiher in [Storage Combinators](https://www.hpi.uni-potsdam.de/hirschfeld/publications/media/WeiherHirschfeld_2019_StorageCombinators_AcmDL_Preprint.pdf).

+### When Not To Use

+If you have a simple cli-app that doesn't interact with storage at all -- there is very little upside for using this library.

+If you are designing a well scoped system that has well defined storage requirements that will be well managed by a simple file store or SQL server use case.
+Again storage combinators are of spurious use here.

+You are running a more algorithmic heavy application with minimal applications -- think Classical Unix tooling.

+### When To Use

+If you have complex caching requirements.
+Storage combinators make it easy to facilitate caching and cache-invalidation across your stack.
+They might even let you forgo a Redis/Memcached layer entirely.
+It can be as few as two lines of code to swap out a Redis cache for an in memory cache for your server.

+If you think you might want to migrate storage backends for some or all of your entities.
+Storage Combinators make it easy to fork the output of your entities so you can do a slow deploy on the migration without fully dedicating to it.

+You have mixed storage requirements, or your storage requirements are rapidly evolving.
+Storage Combinators make it easy to migrate and handle rapidly evolving storage requirements.

+You have data serving different purposes with different retention requirements, etc.  Storage Combinators can facilitate handling storage requirements with mixed concerns.

 #### Goals and Features
 Taken From [Things I believe](https://gist.github.com/stettix/5bb2d99e50fdbbd15dd9622837d14e2b).
 1. A better system is often a smaller, simpler system.